Facebook Retargeting: Capitalize on Familiarity

 When you wish to re-engage website visitors and inform them about relevant products, features, or announcements, awareness campaigns can help.
 Typically, these adverts are served to pixel-based lists.
 The disadvantage of awareness campaigns is that they serve less focused material to consumers who haven’t connected with your brand substantially.

 They’re not in your contacts database, and their predicted clickthrough rates are typically lower than for other sorts of advertising.
 Impression and engagement are good metrics to evaluate because the purpose is to make prospects aware of your business.
-Awareness campaigns are frequently used as a springboard towards a much more effective campaign goal: conversions.
+Awareness campaigns are frequently used as a springboard toward a much more effective campaign goal: conversions.

 Conversion objectives are simple: you want visitors to click on your ad and complete a task, such as filling out a form on a landing page.
 Conversion campaigns utilize connection with a specific list with a clear next step in the flywheel and track it using standard conversion metrics like website clicks, form submissions, and cost-per-lead (CPL).
 A conversion campaign’s feature is that it can be used for many parts of the flywheel.